 - Dashboard Light – Many modern vehicles have dashboard indicators to warn you when the charge in the battery is too low.
-Check the dash for any new lights, and consult your owner’s manual if you’re not sure what to look for.
+Check the dash for any new lights, and consult your owner’s manual if you’re unsure what to look for.

-- Clicking Sound – Your car battery provides power to the starter motor, which in turn starts your car.
-If the battery isn’t providing enough power, you will hear a clicking sound coming from the engine when you turn your key in the ignition.
+- Clicking Sound – Your car battery provides power to the starter motor, which starts your car.
+If the battery doesn’t provide enough energy, you will hear a clicking sound from the engine when you turn your key in the ignition.

-- No Electrics – The battery powers electric system in your car that come on even when it’s not running: things like the radio or the dome lights.
-If you can’t get these things to turn on as normal, it’s a clear sign the battery needs more power.
+- No Electrics – The battery powers your car’s electric system that comes on even when it’s not running: things like the radio or the dome lights.
+If you can’t get these things to turn on as expected, it’s a clear sign that the battery needs to be jumped.

-There are multiple reasons you could have a dead battery, even if the car or the battery is new.
-We already mentioned sitting idle, which can drain the battery because some systems draw small amounts of power even when the vehicle is off.
+You could have a dead battery for multiple reasons, even if the car or the battery is new.
+We already mentioned that sitting idle can drain the battery because some systems draw small amounts of power even when the vehicle is off.
 Cold weather is another potential issue because batteries lose strength as the temperature drops.
 Here are some other circumstances that could leave you with a dead battery:

 - Human Error – If you forget to shut a door all the way or leave your headlights on by accident, it could drain all the power out of your battery.
 Be alert for warning signs from your vehicle that something needs your attention before you lock the doors and walk away.

 - Bad Wiring – Aftermarket electronics systems like a new stereo or extra vehicle lighting can draw too much power from the battery if they’re not wired up correctly.
-If the wiring is fine but you still have battery issues, you may need a bigger battery.
+You may need a bigger one if the wiring is OK but still has battery issues.

 - Broken Alternator – The alternator is what recharges your car battery while you’re driving.
-Like every other part of the engine, it wears out over time and requires replacement.
+Like every engine part, it wears out over time and requires replacement.
 If battery problems become a recurring issue, investigate the alternator.

 - Corroded Battery – Time and extreme weather will cause corrosion to form on battery terminals, which makes it harder for them to function as intended.
 All batteries need replacement (typically after 4-5 years) because of corrosion and other inevitable consequences of age.